tr8dr/tr8dr.github.io/_posts/2021-09-01-NewCryptoStrategy.markdown

 <img src="/assets/2021-09-01/all.png" width="700" height="550" />

-This is really an excellent result, very good Sortino (22.4) and 4682% return.
-The return seems too good to be true, and it is.
+This appears to an excellent result, with a Sortino of 22.4 and 4682% return.
+However, the return seems __too good to be true__, and it is.
 This result __assumes__ we can __execute in size__ (and at equal size) across stratlets.
 In reality, scaling up this strategy would underweight the majority of stratlets and overweight a smaller set with higher liquidity (the lower liquidity stratlets have higher returns than the highly liquid ones).